gep13-oss/live-streams/README.md

 This turned out to be harder than expected, as we spent a long time trying to get the Azure Table Storage Emulator installed and working correctly.
 Once we finally got it installed, we were able to create the tables that are required to persist the user information, but then the pages on the website itself to register a new user stopped working.
 More investigation will be required to get this to work.

 ### 29 - Friday 7th June 2019
-#### Checking out the new Yeoman generator for helping to create Cake Addins
+#### Stream 29 - Checking out the new Yeoman generator for helping to create Cake Addins

 [![Friday 7th June 2019 - Live Stream](https://img.youtube.com/vi/72KJ4XOgBK0/0.jpg)](http://www.youtube.com/watch?v=72KJ4XOgBK0 "Friday 7th June 2019 - Live Stream")